accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

 ## Storage components breakdown

 To plot the architecture design space for distributed storage systems, we divide it by three different dimensions.
 They map to static/runtime views and non-functional goals of the architecture.
-Common components can be extracted from sources like "Reference architectures in storage areas".
+Common components can be extracted from sources like section [Reference architectures in storage areas](.).
 They may overlap, while I strive to separate them concisely and clearly.

 __Divide by storage areas__